fatemerhmi/fatemerhmi/README.md

 ### Welcome to my Github! 👋

-💻 I am an Applied NLP Research Scientist at [Imagia](https://imagia.com/)
+💻 I am a Senior NLP scientist at Pythonic AI.
 🔭 I’m currently working on a repository that helps everyone learn or improve in NLP (stay tuned).
-🌱 I’m currently learning everything about NER.
+🌱 I’m currently learning everything about NER, QA.
 😄 Pronouns: She/her
 ⚡ Fun fact: Coffeeholic, Bibliophilia